amusant/presentations/hackadac/PITCHME.md

 #### Our Methods
 - Differential Memory Scan.
 	- A way to find functional Bugs.
-	- It might also find functional bugs but our main goal is to catch bugs which arise from interaction of different hardware/software blocks.
+	- It might also find RTL bugs but our main goal is to catch bugs which arise from interaction of different hardware/software blocks.
 	- RTL is not the best place to find functional bugs.